Fiodor Czerkaszyn

 Fiodor Czerkaszyn (Ukrainian: Федір Черкашин) is a Ukrainian-Polish professional boxer.
-He is currently ranked thirteenth by IBF, eighth by WBC and twelfth by BoxRec.
+He is currently ranked sixth by WBC, and eighteenth by BoxRec.

 Professional career

 Czerkaszyn made his professional debut on 9 May 2015, scoring a unanimous decision (UD) victory over Konstantin Aleksandrov at the Gymnasium of Natural Sciences and Mathematics in Vratsa, Bulgaria.
-All three judges scored the bout 60-54.
+All three judges scored the bout 60–54 in favor of Czerkaszyn.

 On 26 October 2024, Czerkaszyn would receive his first title shot in a bout for the vacant WBC international middleweight championship against Sebastian Horacio Papeschi in Zakopane, Poland.
-Czerkaszyn would go on to win the fight via unanimous decision (UD).
-All three judges scored the bout 100-90.
+Czerkaszyn won fight via unanimous decision (UD).
+All three judges scored the bout 100–90.